 Interview – Hans Op de Beeck

 Mesmerizing installations, sculptures and films are only a few of the mediums through which multidisciplinary artist Hans Op de Beeck reflects on our complex society and the universal questions of meaning and mortality that resonate within it.
 His works place the viewer in non-existent but familiar surroundings that evoke a sense of absurdity for our postmodern existence.
 Hans was born in 1969 and lives and works in Brussels.
-We were pleased to chat with him about the way he translates his experiences of impermanence and loss through his art and how the reality of death can alter one’s view on life.
+I was pleased to chat with him about the way he translates his experiences of impermanence and loss through his art and how the reality of death can alter one’s view on life.

 What does death mean to you?

 Hans: Since I became an adult with a clear orientation in life, I lost all fear of death.
 When you look mortality square in the eye, fear disappears; it enables you to put things into perspective.

 Now that I think about it, I’m not so sure if I ever really had a fear of death – as a child, as a teenager or a young adult.
 Perhaps I should even extend it to fear in general; I no longer have any feelings of fear.
 Fear and death are closely linked.
 Let go of your fear, and you will immediately find life much easier.
 It is incredibly liberating.

 Death itself does not know any of us.
 We only presume that it is the opposite of life as we know it.
 I assume that there is a form of continuity after death because I find the idea of there being nothing too abstract.
 I am, like many, very curious to see what happens after this life.
 But perhaps it is simply not feasible with our linguistic, chronological brains.

 What are your own personal experiences with death?
 Have you lost anyone, or ever been close to dying yourself?

 I have lost my father, my father in law, a close friend of mine and numerous aunts and uncles, cousins and contemporaries from my wider circle of friends.
 Once you’re past the age of forty, the thinning begins.